 Rats can squeeze through holes half an inch wide and mice can get through holes one quarter of an inch wide, taking up rodent residence in your attic, in the crawl space under your home, even where the dryer vents to the outside.
 Rodents are generally nocturnal animals, with peak activity occurring shortly after dusk and again prior to dawn.
 Inside occupied structures, they often become active within about 30-60 minutes following the subsiding of evening human activity.

-Rodents, such as mice and rats, are the most common pests this season.
+Rodents are the most common pests this season.
 These pests are capable of causing damage to property by chewing through drywall, insulation, wood and electrical and automotive wiring, increasing the potential risk for fires.
 They are also known to spread a variety of diseases, including Salmonella, murine typhus, infectious jaundice, rat-bite fever and the potentially fatal Hantavirus.